 The VaR concept has been broadly accepted as the predominant method for measuring economic market risk.
 VaR quantifies risk as the maximum loss that will occur within a certain period of time, and given a defined probability.
+A variance-covariance approach (delta-normal method) is used to determine the aggregated VaR indicator for market risk.

-A variance-covariance approach (delta-normal method) is used throughout the Group to determine the VaR indicator.
 Determined on a daily basis for the Group, the VaR figure takes into account the correlation between individual risk types.
-Statistical parameters used in the VaR model are calculated directly from a historical data pool maintained within the Bank, which covers at least 250 days1).
-The loss potential is determined applying a 99.9 % confidence interval.
+Statistical parameters used in the VaR model are calculated directly from a historical data pool maintained within the Bank, which covers at least 250 days.
+The loss potential is determined applying a 99.9% confidence interval.

-1) Historical data covering two years is used for the sub-risk type of credit spread risk.
+&lt;sup>1) Historical data covering two years is used for the sub-risk type of credit spread risk.